Torv

 Your real marginal rate swings from negative 60% to >100%

 The tax code is infinitely complex and hardly anyone understands how it truly works.
 Federal brackets, FICA, state taxes, EITC, ACA subsidies, IRMAA cliffs, the SS torpedo — they all stack.
-I built the most sophisticated personal tax engine that exists, covering all 50 states.
+Torv computes every layer, line by line, in all 50 states.
 It’s free.
 No login, no paywall.

 Small fees can destroy 50%+ of your future wealth